dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/08/09
+Random #IntelliJ tip.
+You can see version control history for selected text by doing alt+enter and choosing "Show history for selection" intention.
+The functionality existed for years, but I guess it's more discoverable this way and easier than remembering custom shortcuts.

 #### 2024/08/08
 One thing I'm currently exploring in the #IntelliJ QuickFix plugin is default reordering for intention/inspections.
 We care about the most relevant auto-completion results to be at the top, so why not have the same for context actions?